-- For all three the covariates, CommonTrend, Substitution and Fashion, we see a clear positive impact on the response variable Convergence, which confirms our theoretical argument of Section 2. - From observing the scale of the respective ALEs, we note that Fashion is the most impactful variable. - We also see that the control StockCorr is positively associated with the response, which reflects our assumption that co-movements of stock prices would have a positive impact on attention convergence, which is a factor we control for. - The ALE for Year also shows an increasing pattern, reflecting an underlying positive trend in convergence in general. - Finally, there is no clear pattern for BoilerPlate, but the scale of the ALE is much smaller, hence we consider this variable inconsequential.
+- For all three the covariates, CommonTrend, Substitution and Fashion, we see a clear positive impact on the response variable Convergence, which confirms our theoretical argument of Section 2. - From observing the scale of the respective ALEs, we note that Fashion is the most impactful variable. - We also see that the control StockCorr is positively associated with the response, which reflects our assumption that co-movements of stock prices would have a positive impact on convergence of attention, which is a factor we control for. - The ALE for Year also shows an increasing pattern, reflecting an underlying positive trend in convergence in general. - Finally, there is no clear pattern for BoilerPlate.
 Hence, lack of informativeness in the language used does not appear to be a driver of text similarity between 10-K reports.